SeungminOh911/SeungminOh911.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: I'll add something later.
 ---

 My name is Seungmin Oh.
 I have the following qualities:

 - I have ten fingers.
-- I'm extremely loyal to my family
+- I'm extremely loyal to my family.
 - I like water.
+- I like old film cameras.
+- I like old buildings.

 What else do you need?

 ### My story

-I don't have any story to tell.
+I'm sorry but I don't have any story to tell now.